builders-blueprint-series/from-coder-to-engineer/body-new/chapter-1.md

     }
 ```

-- My having the AvailabilityMatchesCustomer method now use the Customer internal properties instead of accepting them as parameters we have simplified our method and how it is called in the ReservationService significantly.
+- By having the AvailabilityMatchesCustomer method now use the Customer internal properties instead of accepting them as parameters we have simplified our method and how it is called in the ReservationService significantly.

 ---